 - Leadership opportunities, including becoming Leadership Captains or House Captains

-- Increased competitive athletics offerings, including Grade 7 tryouts for volleyball and basketball
+- Increased competitive athletics offerings, including Grade 7 volleyball and basketball

 - Instrumental band and vocal program and Grade 6–7 musical